tesseract-ocr/tessdoc/InputFormats.md

 Note: Tesseract does support PDF as an **output** format.

+### Animated WebP

+Tesseract does not support reading animated WebP files.

 ### Animated GIF

-Tesseract does not support reading animated GIF files.
+Tesseract does not support reading animated GIF files.\
 If given such a file, Tesseract will only read the first image in the sequence of images contained in the file.

 ### Other formats